 Make the Dough

-- Make the flax paste: Whisk the ground flax seeds in 2 teaspoons of water, set aside for 10 minutes to gel.
+- Make the flax paste: Whisk the ground flax seeds in 2 teaspoons of water and set aside for 10 minutes to gel.

 - Make the psyllium gel: In a small bowl, whisk together the psyllium husk powder and warm water for 30 seconds to form a gel.

-- Make a well in the middle of the dry ingredients and add the flax paste, psyllium gel, yeast mixture, remaining warm milk, egg, and melted butter.
+- Make a well in the middle of the dry ingredients and add the flax paste, psyllium gel, yeast mixture, milk, egg, and melted butter.
+Mix well.
+The dough will be very loose and sticky.
+Place it in the fridge for up to 1 hour, or until it is firmer and workable.

-- In a bowl, mix together the soft butter, light brown sugar, and ground cinnamon until you get a soft, spreadable paste.
+- In a bowl, mix together the brown sugar and cinnamon.

 - Turn out the dough onto a lightly oat-floured surface and shape it into a ball.

-- Gently roll the dough into a log and cut into 12 equal pieces.
+- Gently roll the dough into a log and cut it into 12 equal pieces.

-- Place in the oven and bake for 25 minutes, covered, then remove the foil and bake for another 20-30 minutes, until golden brown.
+- Then, preheat the oven to 350℉.
+Cover the pan with foil and the rolls for 25 minutes, then remove the foil and bake for another 20-30 minutes, until golden brown.

 Lisa says